ZoeLeBlanc/IntroToDH2020/schedule.md

 Complete the coding assignments on Python classes and continue to pair program.
 Continue working on your DH review assignment.

-- “What is HTML” Mozilla Developer Network https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started#What_is_HTML
+- “What is HTML” Mozilla Developer Network [https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started#What_is_HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started#What_is_HTML)
 - Jeffrey Veen, “A Brief History of HTML” Wired.
-April 28, 1997 https://www.wired.com/1997/04/a-brief-history-of-html/
+April 28, 1997 [https://www.wired.com/1997/04/a-brief-history-of-html/](https://www.wired.com/1997/04/a-brief-history-of-html/)

 *Additional readings:*

 - Ian Milligan “Welcome to the Web: The Online Community of GeoCities During The Early Years of The World Wide Web” https://ianmilligan.ca/2017/03/14/new-chapter-welcome-to-the-web-the-online-community-of-geocities-during-the-early-years-of-the-world-wide-web/

-**Week 5: Case Study: Minimal Computing and New Media Studies**
+<h3 id="week-5">Week 5: Case Study: Minimal Computing and New Media Studies</h3>

 *First Meeting: How the Web Works March 3, 2020*